 The aviation industry is an integral part of the Maltese economy.
 It has had a significant impact on Malta, providing new employment opportunities and boosting tourism.
 The exponential growth of aviation in Malta has led to the Malta Aviation Conference and Expo (MACE).

 9H, Malta’s aviation register, is one of the fastest-growing ones in Europe.
-There are around 900 aircraft registered in the country.
-The conference is one of the efforts in fostering collaboration, healthy dialogue, and sharing of best practices to expand the horizons.
+There are around 900 aircrafts registered in the country.
+The conference is one of the efforts in fostering collaboration, healthy dialogue, and sharing of best practices to expand horizons.

 Recent Amendments to Malta’s Aircraft Registration Act

 Another recent effort in strengthening Malta’s aviation industry is the amending of the Aircraft Registration Act (Cap 503 of the Laws of Malta) last July 6, 2021.
 The Aircraft Registration (Amendment) Act (Act 37 of 2021 of the Laws of Malta) has been commissioned by the Civil Aviation Directorate within Transport Malta, following feedback from various industry players.

 The amendment aimed to:

 - Facilitate the future registration of aircraft, including creating a greater pool of available registration marks.